 Click OK when you are done, and you will see the image appear in the cell.

 NOTE: You can edit the Block appearance of the Image and the setting afterwards.
 Use the “FRAME” command to turn off the boundary edge of the image by setting it to zero (0).
 You can change the block options by double-clicking inside the cell to open the “Edit Block in a Table Cell.”
 Or to change the settings of the Table, or its cells, select the table or cell and use the “Properties Palette” content or choose from the options in the “Table Cell” Ribbon Tab.
 Options and methods will vary depending on what you have selected.
 Remember to treat these attached images jut like you would an external reference file when sharing, managing, and archiving to keep their links.

+Repeat the process for each as needed for each individual cell as need.
 This may seem like a lot of information, but once you have done it a couple of times, you will find that it is fairly quick and easy once you get the hang of it.
 When you are done, you will have professional looking schedules and/or legends that have easy to understand images embedded within them.

-I hope this helps.
 I’m Isaac Harper, and I want to thank you for your time!